Avocado Brioche Burger Buns

 Gradually stir in wheat flour until incorporated, then stir in all-purpose flour with a dough whisk until you can no longer stir it.
 Set the whisk aside and begin kneading with your hands.
 Continue to knead for about four minutes and form into a soft ball, adding a little more flour if necessary.
 The ball should be slightly sticky but should not cling to your hands.

 Form balls and press into four-inch discs.
 Place each disc in the middle of a 4-inch greased springform pan.
+Place 10 of these pans in a half-sheet baking pan.
 Brush tops with eggless wash, cover with a clean cloth and allow to double in size.
 While they are rising, preheat oven to 355º.

 Brush again with eggless wash and sprinkle with oats and sesame seeds.
-Bake in preheated oven for seven minutes, turn the trays around and switch oven shelves.
+Bake in preheated oven on the middle shelf for seven minutes.
+If doubling the recipe, use the top and middle shelves.
+Turn the trays around and, if doubling the recipe, switch oven shelves.
 Cook for another seven minutes.

 Allow to cool for five minutes in springform pans.
 Resist the temptation to eat these while they are hot.
 Release and carefully remove buns.
 (Alright, you can have one!)
 Transfer to a cooling rack and allow to cool thoroughly.
 Bread continue to cook as they cool so this is an important step.
 Allow to cool thoroughly before cutting.
 Enjoy!